Effects of Exposure to Agent Orange

 Agent Orange Exposure and VA Disability Compensation

-Here is the current list from the VA of such “presumptive diseases” is as follows:
+Here is the current list from the VA of such “presumptive diseases” as follows:

 - Bladder cancer: A type of cancer that affects the bladder where urine is stored before it leaves the body.
 The most common type of bladder cancer starts in the cells that line the inside of the bladder.
 This is called urothelial or transitional cell carcinoma.

 - Chronic B-cell leukemia: A type of cancer that affects white blood cells.
-These are cells in the body’s immune system that help to fight off illnesses and infections.
+These cells in the body’s immune system help fight off illnesses and infections.